-Optimal tax theory holds that differentiated VAT rates should be used only to reduce labor-market distortions or improve income distribution.
-Taxing goods and services that are complementary to leisure (e.g. travel and tourism) at higher VAT rates can raise labor supply, desirable because labor supply is reduced by the income tax (Jacobs and Boadway, 2014).
-Conversely, goods that are complementary to work (e.g. work-related cost of travel, child-care facilities, or goods that are close substitutes for home production) should be taxed less.
-When the demand for goods and services does not vary with labor supply, the famous Atkinson-Stiglitz (1976) theorem indicates the VAT should be uniform.
-The welfare losses from differentiated VAT-rates in goods markets need to be traded off against the potential welfare gains in labor markets.
+From optimal tax theory follows that differentiated VAT rates should be used for two potential reasons: reducing labor-market distortions or income redistribution.
+Taxing goods and services at different VAT rates is useful if doing so raises labor supply, because labor supply is distorted downwards by the income tax (Jacobs and Boadway, 2014).
+By differentiating VAT rates labor supply could be boosted, which would raise social welfare.
+Goods that are relatively more complementary to leisure should then be taxed at higher rates.
+Examples could be travel, and tourism.
+Goods that are relatively more complementary to work should be taxed less.
+Examples could be work-related cost of travel, child-care facilities, or goods that are close substitutes for home production.
+When the demand for goods and services do not vary with labor supply, the famous Atkinson-Stiglitz (1976) theorem insists the VAT should be uniform.
+These welfare losses from differentiated VAT-rates in goods markets need to be traded off against the potential welfare gains in labor markets.

 There is not much empirical evidence estimating the degree of complementarity of various commodities with labor supply.
-Available research does not provide particularly strong evidence in favor of differentiated VAT rates to reduce labor-market distortions.
-Crawford et al. (2010) find that for the UK, food, energy, tobacco and public transport are complementary to leisure, whereas restaurant dinners, alcohol, and fuel are complementary to work.
+Available research does not provide particularly strong evidence in favor of differentiated VAT rates to reduce labor-market distortions, see also Crawford et al. (2010) and Pirttilä and Suoniemi (2010).
+Crawford et al. (2010) find that for the UK food, energy, tobacco and public transport are complementary to leisure, whereas restaurant dinners, alcohol, and fuel are complementary to work.
 Pirttilä and Suoniemi (2010) show that in Finland capital income and expenditures on housing are complementary to leisure, whereas child-care facilities are complementary to labor.
 Most expenditure categories in both studies, however, show no significant association with labor supply.

-Whether VAT rates should be used to improve income redistribution depends on whether a differentiated VAT-structure can redistribute more income over and above that which can be achieved through a progressive tax on income.
-That is, when all differences in the demand for goods and services are perfectly predictable by labor incomes alone, then a differentiated VAT-structure cannot redistribute any more income than the government can achieve through the income tax, but it in addition distorts commodity demand.
+The question of whether VAT rates are desirable for income redistribution depends on whether a differentiated VAT-structure can redistribute more income over and above the income redistribution that that can be achieved with the non-linear tax on income alone.
+Thus, when all differences the demand for goods and services are perfectly predictable by labor incomes alone, then a differentiated VAT-structure cannot redistribute any more income than the government can achieve through the income tax, but it in addition distorts commodity demand.
 Consequently, differentiated VAT-rates are not desirable even if the poor spend a larger fraction of their income on certain commodities.
-Differentiated VAT-rates are only desirable for income redistribution when, conditional on observing (and taxing) labor earnings, demand for goods and services still vary with earnings (Mirrlees, 1976; Saez, 2002).
-In this case, the trade-off between equity and efficiency can be improved through differentiated VAT-rates.
+Differentiated VAT-rates are only desirable for income redistribution when, conditional on observing (and taxing) labor earnings, demand for goods and services still vary with earnings capacities of individuals (i.e. their wages per hour worked) (Mirrlees, 1976; Saez, 2002).
+Hence, the trade-off between equity and efficiency can be improved and differentiated VAT-rates should be used for redistribution.
 For example, Gordon and Kopczuk (2010) present empirical evidence that home-ownership (and capital income) strongly correlates with earnings ability.